salesforce/lwc/docs/proposals/intl.md

 In the example above, even though the compiler does not know what `tooltip` attributes is, it will extract it for localization because it is marked with the `intl:` directive.

-### Raptor vs Fluent
+### Lightning Web Components vs Fluent

-As we mentioned above, Raptor template uses a more restrictive grammar, where:
+As we mentioned above, Lightning Web Components template uses a more restrictive grammar, where:

 * no spaces can be used between `{` and `}` and the identifier.
 * no `$` is needed before identifiers to reference local variables.